TrellixVulnTeam/swahilipython_SCMU/Doc/library/inspect.rst

       Create a new Parameter instance based on the instance replaced was invoked on.
 To override a :class:`Parameter` attribute, pass the corresponding argument.
-To remove a default value or/and an annotation from a Parameter, pass :attr:`Parameter.empty`.
+To remove a default value or/and an annotation kutoka a Parameter, pass :attr:`Parameter.empty`.

       ::

-         >>> from inspect import Parameter
+         >>> kutoka inspect agiza Parameter
          >>> param = Parameter('foo', Parameter.KEYWORD_ONLY, default=42)
          >>> str(param)
          'foo=42'